 at the end of 2021 and used the freed-up frequency spectrum for the significantly more powerful 4G/LTE standard.

 In addition, the company will continue to focus on 4G/LTE roll-out in rural regions as well as on continuously improving coverage along key transport infrastructures such as freeways, federal highways and train lines.
 Telefónica Deutschland is gradually closing the remaining coverage gaps so that customers benefit from the fast 4G/LTE network wherever possible.

 Currently, Telefónica Deutschland is also driving forward the expansion of the 5G mobile communications standard in particular with massive investments: after initially launching the 5G standard in the five largest German cities of Berlin, Hamburg, Munich, Cologne and Frankfurt in October 2020, the company ignited the 5G expansion turbo

 in 2021.
-By the end of 2021, 30 percent of the population will already benefit from 5G, and by 2025 customers throughout Germany.
+Since the end of 2021, already 30 percent of the population benefit from 5G.
+This will apply to the population throughout Germany until 2025.

 Network coverage at a glance

 |GSM coverage throughout Germany: just under 100%|

 |5G coverage: around 40 percent of the German population by the end of March 2022, nationwide by 2025|